To amend the Controlled Substances Act to establish additional registration requirements for prescribers of opioids, and for other purposes.

 The bill’s titles are written by its sponsor.

 Sponsor and status

 Sponsor.
 Representative for Tennessee's 1st congressional district.
 Republican.

 115th Congress (2017–2019)

-This bill was introduced on October 5, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 5, 2017, in a previous session of Congress, but it did not receive a vote.